alfonsocv12/sofe-avillalobos-app/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+This is a litte ember application for the sofe 2020

 ## Prerequisites

 You will need the following things properly installed on your computer.